revsys/vinnie/README.md

 ## Examples

-Let's start off with a simple example:
+Let's start with a simple example:

 ```shell
 $ cd my-git-repo